doomhz/connect-assets/README.md

 compile       | true                            | Should assets be compiled if they don’t already exist in the `buildDir`? compress      | dev: false; prod: true          | Should assets be minified?
-If enabled, requires `uglify-js` and `csso`. gzip          | false                           | Should assets have gzipped copies in `buildDir`?
+If enabled, requires `uglify-js` and `csso`. gzip          | false                           | Should assets have gzipped copies in `buildDir`? flush         | false                           | If you compile the assets from CLI in production, set it to true to flush the file without recompiling it.

 ## Serving Assets from a CDN